LaurentOngaro/gdllm-godot-agentic-harness/README.md

 ## First-time Setup
 - Download and extract the release zip of your choice (GDLLM + MarkdownLabel recommended) directly into your Godot project directory.
 - Using the **Connections** button in the session panel, link up your inference providers: pick the Kind (OpenAI, Anthropic, or Ollama), paste the URL your provider hands you (the full endpoint or just the server address, either works) and add API keys where needed.
-Any OpenAI-compatible server (LM Studio, llama.cpp, vLLM, most others...) uses the OpenAI kind.
+Any OpenAI-compatible server (LM Studio, llama.cpp, vLLM, koboldcpp, most others...) uses the OpenAI kind.
 - After the model list refreshes, use the **Effort Configuration** to specify the available thinking levels, cache TTL, and context windows.
 No provider has an API to retrieve model effort/thinking levels, so they need to be manually identified and added, or the default effort level for the model will be used.
   - Context window size and cache TTL are used to inform context compaction.
   - For providers that report it, context window size is automatically fetched via API.